-- Follow these command-line instructions on systems that do not use Cloudera Manager. - This information applies specifically to CDH 5.14.x.
-See Cloudera Documentation for information specific to other releases.
+- If you use Cloudera Manager, do not use these command-line instructions. - This information applies specifically to CDH 5.8.x.
+If you use a lower version of CDH, see the documentation for that version located at Cloudera Documentation.

-To specify logging properties for all users on a machine by using the command line, edit the file SPARK_HOME/conf/log4j.properties.
-To set it just for yourself or for a specific application, copy SPARK_HOME/conf/log4j.properties.template to log4j.properties in your working directory or any directory in your application's classpath.
+To specify logging properties for all users on a machine by using the command line, edit the file SPARK\HOME/conf/log4j.properties.
+To set it just for yourself or for a specific application, copy SPARK\HOME/conf/log4j.properties.template to log4j.properties in your working directory or any directory in your application's classpath.